MiloBuwalda/uva-prog-c/20 Lectures/000 Week 0/10 Friday.md

   to make mistakes such as failing to handle corner cases.

 ## Binary and Hard Drives (30:00–45:00)

 * So far we’ve used only pseudocode, a non-programming language, to ex- press our ideas.
 As we make the transition to true programming languages like C, we’ll need to be extra careful about syntax.
 Even a single missing semicolon in millions of lines of code will break our program!
 Fortunately (or unfortunately?), as the semester progresses, you’ll find yourself making fewer syntax errors and more interesting errors.

 * Let’s take a look at our very first program in C:

       #include <stdio.h>
       int
       main(void)
       {
           printf("hello, world\n");
       }

   Ta-da!
 This program does nothing more than print “hello, world” to the screen.
 It is a common convention in computer science to write a so- called “hello, world” program when you are first beginning to learn a new language.

 * As cryptic as this program might seem, it’s still readable by a human.
 However, the truth is that it’s not actually readable by a machine in its current state.
 Computers only really understand binary, the language of 0’s and 1’s.
 This is because 0 and 1 map nicely to the off and on states of electricity.
 In order to run our very first program in C, we’ll need to run it through a compiler, a program that will translate it into binary.

 * Let’s begin learning binary the same way we learned decimal: counting.
   0 and 1 are easy, but how do we count to 2 in binary?
 We’ve run out of digits.
 Recall from your days of arithmetic the concept of “carrying the 1.”
 If we carry the 1 here, we end up with 10 as 2 and 11 as 3.
 Here are the numbers 0 through 4 in pretty-printed format:

       000
       001
       010
-5
-Computer Science 50
-Fall 2011
-Scribe Notes
-Week 0 Friday: September 2, 2011
-Andrew Sellergren
       011
       100

   Counting up, it seems, is relatively easy.
 We can have as many leading zeroes as we want when representing numbers on paper, but in practice, computers only handle a certain number of total zeroes, or bits, at a time.
   This is where the terms 32-bit and 64-bit come from, but more on that later.

-* Given a binary number like 111, how do we convert it to decimal?
-Consider a number like 123 in decimal.
-The 1 is in the 100’s column, the 2 is in the 10’s column, and the 3 is in the 1’s column.
-123 = 1 ∗ 100 + 2 ∗ 10 + 3 ∗ 1.
+* Given a binary number like $111$, how do we convert it to decimal?
+Consider a number like $123$ in decimal.
+The 1 is in the 100’s column, the 2 is in the 10’s column, and the 3 is in the 1’s column. $123 = 1 ∗ 100 + 2 ∗ 10 + 3 ∗ 1$.
 Likewise in binary, the columns represent powers of the base number.
 Decimal is base 10, so each column is a power of 10.
 Binary is base 2, so each column is a power of 2.
-To convert 111 to decimal, then, we take each column and multiply by the appropriate power of 2: 111 = 1 ∗ 4 + 1 ∗ 2 + 1 ∗ 1 = 7.
+To convert $111$ to decimal, then, we take each column and multiply by the appropriate power of 2: $111 = 1 ∗ 4 + 1 ∗ 2 + 1 ∗ 1 = 7$.

 * Somewhere along the way, it was decided to lump bits together in order to create a more practical unit for measuring information.
 Thus the byte, which consists of 8 bits, was born.

 * Now that you understand binary, you’ll get the joke behind the Foxtrot comic in which Jason professes to have completed his phys-ed homework, which required him to do 100 pushups, having done only 4.

 * In order to use binary to express alphabetic characters, we’ll need some kind of mapping between numbers and letters.
 This is where ASCII comes in.
 To see the complete mapping, check out this ASCII table.
 However, you only really need to know that uppercase A is 65 and lowercase a is
 97. This will help with conversions.

 * If we allow ourselves eight columns, we can represent all the numbers from 0 to 255 (and their character mappings according to ASCII) in binary.
 These eight columns correspond to eight bits, which together make up a